veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 In Data catalogue > Created data sets, you see the following types of data sets:
 * **Created** - Data sets created in your workspace.
 * **Shared** - Data sets shared with you or your workspace.
-You cannot modify them (but you can create and modify a copy), and the original sharer has decided if you can share this data set with others.
+You cannot modify them (but you can create a copy and modify it), and the original sharer has decided if you can share this data set with others.
 * **Uploaded** - Data sets that were uploaded from CSV files.

 You can check the data set type in the **Type** column.